-The District's total OPEB liability of \$292,476,663 was measured as of June 30, 2021, and was determined by an actuarial valuation as of July 1, 2019.
+The District's total OPEB liability of \$84,309,209 was measured as of July 1, 2019.
 Update procedures were used to roll forward the total OPEB liability to the measurement date.

 Actuarial Assumptions and Other Inputs - The total OPEB liability, as of the measurement date, was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified: